eagle-io/docs/source/topics/device_configuration/myriota_dev_kit/index.rst

 Click the **Apply** button to move to the next step of the data source wizard.

-The Parser configuration screen allows the user to describe the structure and format of the data payload so it can be correctly interpreted by the system in subsequent uploads.
+The Parser configuration screen allows the user to describe the structure and format of the message so it can be correctly interpreted by the system in subsequent uploads.
 Refer to :ref:`Text Parser Configuration <text-parser>` for full details.

-The Myriota data payload will be received as a header row and a data row.
+The Myriota message will be received as a header row and a data row.
 The header row (which is called a **Labels row** in the parser configuration) will comprise each letter code used in the format portion of the URL.
 The number of columns defined will be the same as the number of letters in the format code.
 In the current example the format is **vllVV**, therefore 5 columns will be defined with header values of **v**, **l**, **l**, **V**, **V**

 .. only:: not latex